 Teaming up with an asset-based lender might let you fund your business’s next phase of growth—by using the investments you’ve already made.
 Easy peasy.

-A list of assets eligible for use as collateral in asset-based financing would be long—every unique business model has its own set of usable assets.
+If it’s physical or financially valuable, and if it can be easily liquidated into cash, then any asset can be collateralized for an asset-backed loan.
+Clearly, a list of assets eligible for use as collateral in asset-based lending would be long—every unique business model has its own set of usable assets.
 However, there are some types of assets that asset-based lenders tend to favor over others.

 Here are the five core asset types that lenders typically look for: